kyrianfish-source/Cybersecurity-Portfolio/linux-forensics/linux-permissions.md

 I began by navigating into the `projects` directory and listing all files using: cd projects ls -l

-This displayed the current permissions for:
+his displayed the current permissions for:
 - One directory: `drafts/`
 - Four project files: `project_k.txt`, `project_m.txt`, `project_r.txt`, `project_t.txt`